juskis4/JourneyToIo/README.md

 Journey to Io is a journey that never ends!
 Through this project, we hope to invoke children's curiosity towards space and enhance their spatial awareness.

 ## How was this project developed?
-It was developed in the time of a weekend for the "Nasa Space Apps 2021" Hackathon, by a team of 4 people.
 The first episode of the story was written (called "Ship").
 Moving forward the basic plan for the whole story was thought of and a selected episode (Episode 3: Botany) was written to have a working prototype of this project.
 Our team used "Twine Engine" to help accelerate the process of creating a working application.
 After exporting the application with "Ship" and "Botany", the HTML file was uploaded to a GitHub repository and hosted using GitHub Pages.